Announcements & News

 3. Helmets or pads will not be allowed.

-4. Participants will not be allowed to participate when wearing jewelry, watches or any other potentially dangerous items.
+4. Participants will not be allowed to participate when wearing jewelry, watches, or any

 5. Metal spikes or metal cleats will not be allowed.